 Andrew Beavan (Spring Conference Co-Chair) | Elton Manufacturing

 Mandate: To develop and promote educational programs, training and information exchange designed to meet needs and expectations of all members of the Association.

 Manufacturers’ (Fabricators’) Council

 Mandate: To address issues that may affect the commercialization of windows, doors and skylights on behalf of Fenestration Canada members.
 The council will identify issues important to its fabricator base and make recommendations for action based on the benefit to the industry.

-The Fabricators’ Council will encourage a viable industry capable of providing appropriate products to Canadian consumers.
+The Manufacturers’ Council will encourage a viable industry capable of providing appropriate products to Canadian consumers.
 To this end, the council will both encourage and participate in the education of consumers as well as industry stakeholders.
-The Fabricators’ Council will collaborate and seek input from various Fenestration Canada committees as well as from other fabricator members to guide its recommendation for action to the Fenestration Canada board of directors as required.
+The Manufacturers’ Council will collaborate and seek input from various Fenestration Canada committees as well as from other fabricator members to guide its recommendation for action to the Fenestration Canada board of directors as required.
 The Council will endeavour to communicate its activities to Fenestration Canada members via appropriate communication channels.